Be the first to know

 When it comes to hiring cybersecurity engineers, it comes down to a specific blend of hard and soft skills and lots of intuitive management and that is not easy to find considering the cybersecurity talent shortage the market is experiencing.

 Demand for cybersecurity talent has risen sharply as the technology industry realizes the critical importance of security in organizations.
 Once limited primarily to the government and the defense industry, cybersecurity has spread across all industries and company sizes.
 This means an increase in hiring for specialized roles within all types of businesses.
 In fact, the number of cybersecurity job postings has grown by 94% since 2013.

-So what are the skills that the next generation of cybersecurity engineers will need in this fast-changing environment?
-And how can employers most effectively evaluate security engineers in the recruitment processes?
+So what are the skills that the next generation of cybersecurity engineers need in this fast-changing environment?
+And how can employers most effectively evaluate security engineers in the recruitment process?

 “I love that security is not only about the code.
 It’s everything from the physical security of the company’s infrastructure, through network and server security, to employees’ awareness about possible threats.”

-Wiktor’s interest in cybersecurity kicked in long before the current security wave and as he said, “before HTML5 really kicked in, in the era of Adobe Flash Player.”
+Wiktor’s interest in cybersecurity kicked in long before the current security wave resulting in a cybersecurity talent shortage, and as he said, “before HTML5 really kicked in, in the era of Adobe Flash Player.”
 He learned how to code for Flash and ActionScript 3, and eventually started working as a Java developer.
 For the next couple of years, he would read security blogs to educate himself, and in 2015 he finally got the chance to work as an Application Security Engineer.

 In speaking to Wiktor, we learned not only about his passion for security but also his view on the market demand for cybersecurity skills.

 What are the broader goals of the work that you do on a day-to-day basis?